Buy or rent the movie at iTunes

 Badla is more conventional, despite its someone novel technique of keeping Naina and Badal in her apartment and reenacting flashbacks of dubious veracity.
 Arjun’s murder is a locked-room mystery, so the audience knows to look for clues and discrepancies in the story as presented.
 The film also shows early on the incident that stars the chain of events ending in Arjun’s murder, so we know to be suspicious of the story we’re being told from that point on.

 As I said above, I’m not even a mystery aficionado, but I wrote in my notes early into the film what I suspected was the answer to Badla’s riddle.
 From that point on, it was just a matter of the film finally proving my guess correct.
-The story never really give me a reason to doubt my assumption.
+The story never really gave me a reason to doubt my assumption.

 Badla’s short runtime of 118 minutes meant my vindication came quickly, but it was an unsuspenseful two hours.
 Thankfully, the performances are pretty entertaining, both by Pannu and Luke as well as Amrita Singh, who plays the missing man’s mother.
 Also, Amaal Mallik’s songs “Kyun Rabba” and “Tum Na Aaye” are fantastic.
 Badla isn’t a bad way to spend a couple of hours, it’s just a little disappointing as a mystery.